-Joining UTZ was seen as a way to take this commitment further.
+Joining the UTZ program was seen as a way to take this commitment further.

 “These coffee growers would like to do more to conserve the rich biodiversity that they have been holding on to and nurturing for many decades,” says Neelkant Pandhare, Field Coordinator for the UTZ program in India.